Games-by-Mason/gpu/README.md

 A light graphics API abstraction designed for bindless rendering on desktop and eventually console.

+# Status

+Work in progress, not yet usable.
+Check back soon.

 ## Goals

 * Support the writing of renderers that can easily be ported to multiple desktop/console platforms